bcm-uga/DeconvBenchmark/README.md

 Briefly, this folder contains the scripts to perform the deconvolution pipeline.
 There is one script per setting (class of the method/omic type).
 Those scripts can be modified to include new methods and/or new datasets (cf [README](deconvolution/README.md)).

-To build the container and run this pipeline, and after creating a virtual environment YOUR_VENV with snakemake installed on it, you can run (update the DATE parameter in the Snakefile with the date of your simulations):
+To build the container and run this pipeline, and after creating a virtual environment YOUR_VENV with snakemake installed on it, you can run (update the DATE parameter in the Snakefile with the date of your simulations and the PATH of the --bind argument in the SHELL command of the Snakefile):
 ```shell
 cd deconvolution
 sudo apptainer build container2.sif container2.def